 For example, let’s say you sold a car and earned a commission of $3,000.
 Your employer tallies up your commissions for the pay period and accidentally enters $30,000.
 That’s quite a nice paycheck, yes?
 Unfortunately, if you spend that extra $27,000 that isn’t yours to spend, your employer can dock every check of yours going forward until the total sum of overpayment has been recouped.
 That will make a lot of your paydays very depressing.
 It also makes your employer very generous, considering that he/she can just fire you for being dishonest and stealing from the company instead.

-If you find that you have been overpaid on commission sales, a sales commission lawyer Los Angeles financial advisors say is the best person to consult.
-Usually the lawyer will tell you to do what is right; hold onto the money in a checking account, report the error to your boss, and then return the money when your employer requests it.
+If you find that you have been overpaid on commission sales, a lawyer is the best person to consult.
+Usually they will tell you to do what is right; hold onto the money in a checking account, report the error to your boss, and then return the money when your employer requests it are a few suggestions we normally provide.
 Some employers may allow you to keep the money so long as there is a contract, a legally binding agreement that states that you have made a special arrangement for the advancement of your commission sales and that you have to remain employed to that employer until the amount has been earned and/or repaid.

 Consulting a Los Angeles Commission Dispute Attorney

 If you think you should have been paid a certain commission and you were counting on that commission to come through, you might want to consult a Los Angeles commission dispute attorney.
-These attorneys are able to answer all of your questions regarding commission sales and earnings, when you should be paid, when you should have received a commission, and whether or not you should pursue a legal suit against an employer for failure to pay.
+These legal professionals are able to answer all of your questions regarding commission sales and earnings, when you should be paid, when you should have received it, and whether or not you should pursue a legal suit against an employer for failure to pay.